Corporate Governance

 The Chairman leads the Company’s approach in the key areas including governance, corporate culture and risk appetite.
 The Chairman is the main point of contact for shareholders and other stakeholder groups.

-The CEO has recently been appointed to lead the Company and implement the strategy to focus on value accretive M&A, proven resources and targeting robust cash flow to support sustainable shareholder returns.
+The CEO leads the Company and implements the strategy to focus on value accretive M&A, proven resources and target robust cash flow to support sustainable shareholder returns.

 A formal schedule of matters reserved for the Board’s decision includes acquisitions and disposals, strategic planning, authorisation of major capital expenditure and major contractual arrangements, approval of budgets and financial statements, taking on debt, as well as setting policies for the conduct of business including the remuneration policy of Directors and senior management.